OLC-Bioinformatics/redmine-docs/docs/analysis/kma.md

     - If you want the analysis to output a file including information on the number of reads in your sequence mapping to each database-target, add a line to your description:
         - `readcount=TRUE`

+- **onematch** - KMA selects the best match for each k-mer, however in some cases the default analysis will allow some additional matches.
+Adding this flag will force KMA to "Match to only one template in the database".
+    - default is `False`
+    - If you want the analysis to only output a single match from your database, add a line to your description:
+        - `onematch=TRUE`

+- **pairedmethod** - Paired end method, p: Reward if pairing the reads, u: unite best template matches in each read if possible, f force paired reads to pair. **This function is for paired-end data**
+    - default is `False`
+    - If you want the analysis to use the paired end method, add a line to your description:
+        - `pairedmethod=TRUE`

 #### Example

 For an example KMA analysis, see [issue 28117](https://redmine.biodiversity.agr.gc.ca/issues/28117).
 The zip file has been attached to this request as an example (the ftp links expire after approx. 2 weeks).